mmore500/evolvability-blog/post/weak-linkage.md

 Definition
 ----------

-The concept of weak linkage is predicated on a distinction between instructive and enabling signals @Downing2015IntelligenceSystems [p 210].
+The concept of weak linkage is predicated on a distinction between instructive and enabling signals [[Downing, 2015, p 210]](#Downing2015IntelligenceSystems).
 Instructive signals contain significant amounts of information about the process to be performed, not just information that a process should be performed.
 In contrast, enabling signals are concise; the only information they contain is that the process should be performed.
-In an enabling signal scheme, information characterizing a response to the signal is stored in the system that receives the signal and not in the signal itself @Kirschner2005TheDilemma [p 283].
+In an enabling signal scheme, information characterizing a response to the signal is stored in the system that receives the signal and not in the signal itself [[Kirschner and Gerhart, p 283]](#Kirschner2005TheDilemma).
 Weak linkage refers to interaction of subsystems of a biological organism coordinated by enabling, rather than instructive, signals.

 Let us examine an economic analogy based around a hypothetical bakery to tease apart the difference between instructive and enabling signaling.